WanluLiuLab/yasim/Readme.md

 If you wish to execute the scripts inside `src/scripts`, you need to install Python modules in `src/scripts/requirements.txt`.

-If you wish to utilize Makefiles inside `makefile` directory, you need GNU Make.
+If you wish to utilize Makefiles inside `makefile_test_data` directory, you need GNU Make.
 BSD-flavored `make` is not supported.

 If you wish to test the Python package, see `requirements_test.txt`.